 Active recovery is done immediately after training.
 It involves low intensity exercises, such as walking, swimming and stretching, to help lower the heart rate, but also to keep the heart pumping oxygenated blood to the muscles.
 Active recovery is extremely beneficial as it helps reduce lactic acid build up, and alleviate the negative effects of delayed onset muscle soreness (DOMS).

 Passive recovery occurs when your body is completely rested (or inactive).
 One of the most overlooked forms of active recovery is sleep.
 For the average adult, we require 7-9 hours of sleep per night to allow the body sufficient time to maximise its physical and mental recovery.

 Nutrition is something that many people may not consider in their recovery, however, it actually has significant benefits.
 For example, eating enough carbohydrates and/or protein is an important part of the process in replenishing energy stores and to promote muscular hypertrophy.

 Water consumption is also significant, as adequate hydration helps reduce DOMS, and flushes any nasties out of the body so you can feel 100% for your next session.
-Required water intake varies from person to person, but it is generally recommended we consume a minimum of 2 liters of water per day.
+Required water intake varies from person to person, but it is generally recommended we consume a minimum of 2 litres of water per day.